Calvin Frye: Biography

 Frye lived in Eddy's homes at 569 Columbus Avenue, Boston, and later at Pleasant View, Concord, New Hampshire, and Chestnut Hill, Massachusetts.
 He worked as Eddy's secretary, managing her personal affairs, and dealing with her official correspondence.
 He was reportedly with her practically every day from August 1882, when he joined her household as her chief aide, until she died in December 1910.
+Eddy praised Frye, saying "Calvin is invaluable to me in my work, because he would not break one of the ten commandments."

+After Eddy's death, Frye continued serving the church, as First Reader of First Church of Christ, Scientist, Concord, New Hampshire from 1912 to 1915; and as president of The Mother Church in 1916.
+Frye also traveled and played music.

 Frye became known locally during his lifetime for taking Eddy for a daily ride in a horse-drawn carriage, with Frye dressed in a uniform and top hat sitting next to the coachman.
 Among critics of the church he is known chiefly for the diary he left behind, which details Eddy's domestic life.
 Caroline Fraser, the most famous modern critic, called his notebooks "mysterious" in 1999, and claimed that at the time of writing, no outside scholars had been allowed to see the originals.
 In 2002, Frye's diaries, which number well over 100, were made available to the public through the Mary Baker Eddy Library.

-In the hours following Frye's death, John V. Dittemore, a former member of the church's Board of Directors who had become estranged from them, entered Frye's house and removed sections from Frye's diary which he considered most incriminating, he then transcribed, photographed, and burned the originals.
+In the hours following Frye's death in 1917, John V. Dittemore, a former member of the church's Board of Directors who had become estranged from them, entered Frye's house and removed sections from Frye's diary which he considered most incriminating, he then transcribed, photographed, and burned the originals.
 He later used the copies to write a critical biography of Eddy with Ernest Sutherland Bates in 1932.

-Frye is buried in the West Parish Garden Cemetery in Andover, Massachusetts.